Dualism: the view that there are two different types of existence: mental and physical.

 Ryle argues that the language we use to describe the mind confuses us about the logical category it belongs to.
 We use the word ‘state’ and ‘process’ to describe physical things, but also use those words to describe mental terms.
 Since only physical ‘things’ can be in physical states or undergo physical processes, we thereby confuse ourselves into thinking that the mind must also be a ‘thing’ as it can be in mental states or undergo mental processes.
 Descartes, on the basis of that confusion, finds himself unable to locate a physical ‘thing’ that could be the mind and so wrongly concludes that it must be a non-physical thing – mental substance.

 Ryle illustrates this with the example of the “brittleness” of glass, which is the disposition of the glass to shatter upon impact.
 Is the brittleness of the glass a ‘thing’?
 Where is the brittleness of the glass?
 Does it have extension, can it be divided?
-Clearly such questions don’t make sense.
-Dispositions are not ‘things’.
-But of course, we wouldn’t be tempted to think of the brittleness of glass as being some kind of non-physical thing, so nor should Descartes’ arguments tempt us to think of the mind as a non-physical thing either!
-So, for Ryle, who thinks of the mind as a disposition, it makes no sense to treat the mind as belonging to the category of ‘things’ or ‘substances’.
+Clearly the answer to such questions is no – just like Descartes answered to such questions when asked about the mind.
+But of course, we wouldn’t be tempted to draw the same conclusion about the brittleness of glass that we did for the mind.
+We wouldn’t be tempted by these questions to think of the brittleness of glass as being some kind of non-physical thing.
+So, Ryle concludes, nor should Descartes’ arguments tempt us to think of the mind as a non-physical thing either.

 Criticism of Ryle: However, is the mind really a set of dispositions?
 Doesn’t it ‘feel like’ something to have a mind?
 Reducing the mind to a set of dispositions doesn’t seem to satisfactorily capture nor explain the fact that conscious awareness at least ‘feels’ like it ‘exists’ in some sense.
 It’s difficult to characterise that sense, but it seems overly reductionist and minimal to regard it merely as existing as dispositions to behaviours.
 Ryle was a philosophical behaviourist which is a controversial version of materialism.